-Column A: Average amount received in a month:
+Column A: Average amount received in a month: Column B: No. of Months: Column C: Total Value:

 Concepts of Q.1, part A applies here as well.
 Here it is the revenue instead of expenditure.

 For, "Manufacturing" and "Mining and Quarrying", the items produced are the goods actually produced during the "time period" rather than all production and the value of the items actually produced during the time period rather than the revenue received.
 For all other items for "Manufacturing" and "Mining and Quarrying" and for all other types of establishments, reporting should be in terms of revenues actually received during each "time period".